Adventurers in the Appalachia

 cars.
 Next we went further north to our last stop in Rocky Mount.

-The Rocky Mount Atlantic Coast Line Station.
+The Rocky Mount Atlantic Coast Line Station built in 1903.

 Freight train traveling through the station.